silverstripe/silverstripe-graphql/docs/en/defining_a_schema.md

 A less magical approach to resolver discovery is defining a `fieldResolver` property on your types.
-This is a generic handler for all fields on a given type and can be a nice middle ground between the rigor of hard coding everything and the opacity of a discovery logic.
+This is a generic handler for all fields on a given type and can be a nice middle ground between the rigor of hard coding everything and the opacity of discovery logic.

 ```yml
 SilverStripe\GraphQL\Schema\Schema: